joaomiguelso/todo-app/README.md

+Do or do not...
+There is no try.<br />
+- Master Yoda<br />

-Simple To Do list app developed to practice the the useState React Hook.
+Simple To Do list app developed to practice the the useState React Hook.<br />
-This hook allows to store state inside of functional components.
+This hook allows to store state inside of functional components.<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).